topdown/VVV-Dashboard/README.md

 Instructions
 -
-Clone this repo to your VVV/www directory (`git clone https://github.com/topdown/VVV-Dashboard.git dashboard`)
+Clone this repo to your VVV/www/default/ directory (`git clone https://github.com/topdown/VVV-Dashboard.git dashboard`)

 Copy the dashboard-custom.php to VVV/www/default/dashboard-custom.php

-Copy the style.css to VVV/www/default/style.css
+You no longer need to copy the style.css anywhere.

 With Vagrant Up you should be able browse to your vagrant root www usually [vvv](http://vvv) or [vvv.dev](http://vvv.dev) and see the new dashboard.

+** NEW: There are bound keys for the search feature, the enter key and down arrow key search down the list and the up arrow searches up.**

 ![image](https://raw.githubusercontent.com/topdown/VVV-Dashboard/master/screenshot.png)